Strelnikova Breathing Exercises for Singing (Review) By Dr. Artour Rakhimov - Last updated on August 9, 2018

 Therefore, learning diaphragmatic unconscious breathing is beneficial not only

-for singing, but for overwhelming majority of modern people to reduce symptoms
+for singing but for the overwhelming majority of modern people to reduce symptoms

 and eliminate chronic diseases.